 Ketones vs Ketosis vs DKA

-What are the differences between ketones, ketosis, and DKA?
-These terms are commonly used in the Type 1 community but what do they mean?
+What are the differences between ketones, ketosis, and diabetic ketoacidosis (DKA)?
+These terms are commonly used in the type 1 community but what do they mean?
 Here is a breakdown of their definitions and differences.

 Nutritional ketosis occurs when the body changes the way it gets energy over at least a few days.
 After the body burns through all of its glycogen stores, or cannot use glucose derived from carbohydrates for energy, it breaks down fat which produces ketones.
 In nutritional ketosis, small amounts of ketones are created and used as energy.
 The body will produce ketones until a more significant serving of carbohydrates is consumed.
 A diet that is high in fat, moderate in protein and extremely low in carbohydrates can result in nutritional ketosis.
 An extremely low carbohydrate diet consists of a 20-50g carbohydrate limit per day which varies based on body type and exercise.